100mslive/100ms-docs/common/adaptive-bitrate.md

 ### Publisher-side configuration

-Simulcast configuration is opt-in and can be enabled on the role's template.
+Simulcast configuration is opt-in and can be enabled on the role's configuration inside your template.
 The role's publish video quality determines video quality layers on simulcast.
 For example, a role configured to publish at 720p can simulcast 180p, 360p and 720p layers.

 | Video publish quality | Possible simulcast layers |
 |-----------------------|---------------------------|